 - 1 ½ teaspoons sriracha optional

-- 2 teaspoons olive oil or sesame oil (optional)
+- 2 teaspoons olive oil or avocado oil (optional)

 - 2 teaspoons cornstarch or arrowroot (optional)